John Cutler was coaching a product team when an executive tapped him on the shoulder.

 That’s when Cutler, who has coached hundreds of product teams as part of his work with Amplitude, noticed something: As soon as he started talking about experiments, he’d often lose the people in the room who were anxious to get the work done.
 Language is powerful in business and Cutler realized if he changed it subtly, he could have better conversations with executives who bristled at the word “experiment”.

 In all his years coaching product teams, Cutler started seeing thinking models and the same patterns emerge.
 He recently presented those six thinking models during a ProductTank Waterloo talk.
+(Cutler has since translated some of this talk into a book draft, 50 Short Product Lessons.)

 The messy middle